mauriciabad/GradeCalc/readme.md

 ### Setup

-Use this command to insatll all dependencies.
+Use this command to install all dependencies.

 ```bash
 npm i